 Throughout history, sneezing has been associated with various cultural beliefs and superstitions.
 In some cultures, sneezing is seen as a sign of good luck, while in others, it is considered a warning of impending misfortune.
 The act of saying "bless you" after someone sneezes is a common custom in many Western cultures, believed to protect the person from evil spirits or illness.

 In ancient times, sneezing was often interpreted as a sign of divine intervention or a message from the gods.
-For example, in ancient Greece, sneezing was believed to be a sign of approval from the gods, and people would offer thanks after sneezing.
+Take this: in ancient Greece, sneezing was believed to be a sign of approval from the gods, and people would offer thanks after sneezing.
 In contrast, some cultures believed that sneezing could expel the soul from the body, hence the need for a blessing or protection.

 The Significance of Multiple Sneezes

 The interpretation of multiple sneezes in a row varies widely across cultures.
 Some believe that the number of sneezes corresponds to specific meanings or predictions.
-For instance, one sneeze might signify good news, while two sneezes could indicate upcoming travel.
+As an example, one sneeze might signify good news, while two sneezes could indicate upcoming travel.
 The idea of five sneezes in a row carrying a specific meaning is less commonly found in traditional folklore, but the general principle remains that multiple sneezes are more significant than a single sneeze.

 When to Be Concerned